liamvictor/gsc-exporter/README.md

 ---
 ## generate_gsc_wrapped.py

-Creates a "Spotify Wrapped"-style annual summary for a single GSC property, presenting your year in search in a fun, engaging format.
+Creates a "Google Organic Wrapped"-style annual summary for a single GSC property, presenting your year in search in a fun, engaging format.

 ### Usage